Learn the importance of good drawing and draftsmanship as it relates to proficiency as a 2D, or even a 3D animator.

 Start with two of the most basic and important principles of animation.

-In this brief video lesson Aaron explains the concept of setting up anticipation for your movement and actions.
+Aaron describes the concept of setting up anticipation for your movement and actions

-In this short video, Aaron explains how moving your animation on arcs and even “arcs within arcs” can make your animation seem more life-like.
+Aaron explains how moving your animation on arcs and even “arcs within arcs” can make it seem more life-like.

-In this brief video, Aaron explains how using exaggeration and “pushing your animation” help makes it feel more real.
+Use exaggeration and “pushing your animation” to make the results feel more real.

 Learn why it is so important that the public empathize with your character and they acting.

 Follow an exercise to animate a two legged walk cycle.

 Apply what you learned previously to get a biped run cycle.